mugs5988/practiceRepo/README.md

 # practiceRepo
-this is a trial project repository
+this is a trial project repository and it is just a trailllll